apollographql/apollo-link/packages/apollo-link-http/README.md

 ```

 ### Upgrading from `apollo-fetch` / `apollo-client`
 If you previously used either `apollo-fetch` or `apollo-client`, you will need to change the way `use` and `useAfter` are implemented in your app.
-They can both be implemented in a link like so:
+Both can be implemented by writing a custom link.
+It's important to note that regardless of whether you're adding middleware or afterware, your HTTP link will always be last in the chain since it's a terminating link.

 #### Middleware